subaiwen/subaiwen.github.io/_posts/2019-9-4-recursion.md

 ### Theorem
 It is possible express the edit distance recursively:

 * The base case is when either of $s$ or $t$ has zero length.
 In this case, the other string must have been formed from entirely from insertions.
-So the edit distance must be the length of the length of the (possibly) non-empty string.
+So the edit distance must be the length of the (possibly) non-empty string.
 * For the recursive case, we have to consider 2 possibilities:
 (1) The first characters of $s$ and $t$ are a match.
 In this case, the edit distance $d_{Edit}(s,t)$ is the same as $d_{Edit}(s′,t′)$ where $s′$ and $t′$ are the strings $s$, $t$ with the first character removed.
 (2) The first characters $s$ and $t$ do not match.
 In this case, the edit distance $d_{Edit}(s,t)$ is the minimum of